 Long Term Effects Of Emotional Abuse And How To Cope

-Emotional abuse may not result in visible scars, but it is still very real.
+Emotional abuse may not result in visible scars, but studies show that emotional abuse just as damaging to someone’s mental health as physical abuse.
 No matter how strong or self-assured a person is or seems, they can be a target of emotional abuse.
 An abuser may be a person you’re romantically involved with, or they could be a boss, friend, relative, or another person you have a relationship with.
 Nobody deserves to experience abuse of any kind for any reason.
 It is crucial to know that it is not the fault of the person who is the target of abuse, and that help is available.

 What is emotional abuse?